ByrMucahit/Interview-Task/README.md

 mvn clean
 ```

-* After build success,so We're on right way, and then writing code snippet belove.
+* After build success,so We're on right way, and then writing code snippet below.
 ```
 mvn install
 ```